MeowPiE/AUTOADB-LG/README.md

   This program is advanced android Optimization script.
   Script is only can use for LG G6.
   This repository is frequently updated.
-  **it is unstable, so do not use to your phone.**
+  **It is unstable, so do not use to your phone.**
-  **the stable version is upload to another thread.**
+  **The stable version is upload to another thread.**
 # Features
 Permanent delete&restore bloatware
-resolution change (not dpi)
+Resolution change (not dpi)
-navibar hide&restore
+Navibar hide&restore
-carrier mark&volte mark hide
+Carrier mark&volte mark hide
-activate substatum andromeda
+Activate substatum andromeda
 **(keep adding function)**

 # Thanks to